Opinion Dynamics and Communication Networks: Networks as a Link to Reality

 Recently, a critical account by Sobkowicz (\cite{Sobkowicz2009}) revealed that among the vast literature on opinion formation models, there are very few attempts to link the simulation results to real--world data.
 The main reason for this is that high--quality data of opinion spread in real societies is not available.
 However, recent analyses of real--world communication networks (\cite{Onnela2007a,Onnela2007b,Leskovec2008}) have led to a better understanding of human communication activity.
 The network view on opinion exchange processes introduced in this paper, enables that simulation outcomes be compared to this new insights.
 This may be of great value in the refinement and calibration of opinion models.

-In~\cite{Onnela2007a} and~\cite{Onnela2007b}, Onnela et al. analyse the structure of a mobile phone network constructed by observing the communication activity of several million users during 18 weeks.
+One example of networks that can be adequate in the comparison are phone call networks (e.g., \cite{Aiello2000,Onnela2007a,Onnela2007b}).
+As in our model, these networks are constructed by one--to--one communication.
+In~\cite{Onnela2007a} and~\cite{Onnela2007b}, Onnela et al. extensively analyse the structure of a mobile phone network constructed by observing the communication activity of several million users during 18 weeks.
 They explain that the data serves as >>a proxy for the underlying social network<< (\cite{Onnela2007a}, p.
 3) and therefore of human communication patterns.
-As in our model, the mobile phone network is constructed by one--to--one communication.

-For any opinion model to be of explanatory value (as an explanatory candidate in the words of Epstein~\cite{Epstein2006}), it is necessary that realistic network structures (macro--behaviour) be formed by the interaction process implemented in the model.
-In a qualitative sense, the interaction networks generated with $d_I = 3$ are indeed similar to the networks of mobile communication.
-A first confirming observation is the percentage of nodes in the largest connected component.
-In the mobile network study (\cite{Onnela2007a,Onnela2007b}) it consists of 84\% of the nodes.
-In our networks this percentage is found to be in between 75 and 85\%.
-Moreover, the scaling of the degrees shows a similar shape as in the real--world case (compare Fig. 1 in~\cite{Onnela2007b} with Fig.~\ref{fig:DegreeDistribution} in this paper.)
-Though the two distributions are not equal, their qualitative similarity is a useful starting point for future calibration of the opinion model.
+For any opinion model to be of explanatory value (as an explanatory candidate in the words of Epstein~\cite{Epstein2006}), it is necessary that realistic network structures (macro--behaviour) are formed by the interaction process implemented in the model, so that simulated communication patterns compare to the real--world exchange processes.

+In a qualitative sense, the degree distributions of the interaction networks in the phase transition shown throughout this paper (Fig.~\ref{fig:DegreeDistribution} and \ref{fig:All.N1000to10000}) relate to observations made on real--world communication networks.
+A scaling according to a power law as shown for call graphs by Onnela et al. in \cite{Onnela2007a,Onnela2007b} (compare Fig. 1A in~\cite{Onnela2007b}) as well as by Aiello et al. in \cite{Aiello2000} (Fig. 1 and 2), is observed in the present model of opinion exchange.
+Another confirming observation is the percentage of nodes in the largest connected component.
+In the mobile network study (\cite{Onnela2007a,Onnela2007b}) it consists of 84\% of the nodes and in our networks this percentage is found to be in between 75 and 85\%.
+The qualitative similarity may be a useful starting point for future calibration of the opinion model.

+One has to take into account in such a comparison that the real--world examples consist of several millions of nodes (e.g., 3.9 million in \cite{Onnela2007a,Onnela2007b}) and that the largest network created in the course of this study has (only) 10000 participants.
+However, as the previous section revealed, the degree scaling did not change with an increasing population size.

 The emergence of very complex, non--trivial social structures from simple opinion exchange processes becomes also visible in the example network presented at the very end of this paper (in Fig~\ref{fig:Network1000}).
 Agents do not have any knowledge of the global properties of the network nor is there any routine by which they urge to improve their position in the network.
 Nevertheless, we observe the formation of various clusters that among themselves are strongly connected, and also the emergence of individuals that connect between different clusters becomes visible.
 Having a high centrality, but only a small number of social contacts to sustain, such nodes are considered to have a high importance in the social network (compare~\cite{Gross2008} and references therein).